Pinctada radiata: Distribution

 Pinctada radiata occurs throughout the Indo-Pacific and Mediterranean Sea at all depths, though it is generally found between 5 and 25 m.
 It attaches itself to various hard substrata, including rocks and wrecks.
 P. radiata is common throughout its range, possibly because of its adaptation to subtropical environments and ability to survive in polluted water.
 It was originally distributed only in the Indo-Pacific, but has been introduced into the Mediterranean unintentionally through the Suez Canal and intentionally for aquaculture.
+Pinctada radiata is the first recorded Lessepsian migrant, with the earliest documented record dating back to 1874 in Alexandria, Egypt, just five years after the Suez Canal was opened.

 Human uses

 Pinctada radiata is harvested for pearls, especially in Qatari waters, where it may constitute up to 95% of the oyster catch.
 It is also caught for its edible flesh and lustrous shell.
 P. radiata has also been investigated for possible use as a bioindicator of heavy metals in Persian Gulf waters.